apache/airflow/docs/apache-airflow/howto/operator/python.rst

 to the executable Python binary.

 Use the :class:`~airflow.operators.python.ExternalPythonOperator` to execute Python callables inside a pre-defined environment.
-The virtualenv should be preinstalled in the environment where Python is run.
+The virtualenv package should be preinstalled in the environment where Python is run.
 In case ``dill`` is used, it has to be preinstalled in the environment (the same version that is installed in main Airflow environment).